adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 To connect to Assurance, use the session link:
 1. Copy the session link; you can select the icon of a double overlapping box to the right of the link to copy it.
     - If using a physical device, it may be helpful to have a way to send this link to the device (ex: Airdrop, email, text, etc.).
 Alternatively, you can use the camera on your physical device to scan the QR code.
-2. Open Safari (or other web browser).
+2. Open Safari (or other web browser) on the iOS Simulator (or actual device, depending on which target device was selected to run the tutorial app).
 3. Paste the Assurance session link copied from step 1 into the URL/search text field and enter, or use **Paste and Go**.
     - If using the simulator, it is possible to enable the paste menu by clicking in the text field twice, with a slight pause between clicks.
 4. A new dialog box should open requesting to open the tutorial app, select **OK**.